DAP2022/ALL_Class_syllabuses/README.md

 # A Modern Curriculum for Biologists
+In this folder, you can find a selection of courses (and accompanying jupyter notebooks, rmd files, and/or pdfs of lectures) that represent many of the fundamental skills of  higher education.
+When creating material for courses, I have especially focused on: cultivating and improving critical thinking ("what are the important features in this dataset?"), quantifying uncertainty ("How much can we trust these data under specific models"), evaluating data quality ("Do these data represent objective 'truth' about a relationship/pattern?" and "What are the assumptions of our data/experiment"?), and writing effectively and clearly about ambiguity.

 ## Section 1: Syllabuses and Material
 Here are the syllabuses for the following courses that I have created and taught at the University of Rochester.